NicolasGHS/checklist/README.md

 Organize your tasks quick and neatly so you can focus on what matters.

+## Mission

+**task managers should not be something you have to pay for**.
+The mission of Checklist is to create a high-quality, user-friendly application that **will always remain free for everyone**.

 ## Contributing

 Contributions are always welcome and highly appreciated.